 Under User, enter

 Under Authentication, type and confirm the user’s Address Manager password in the Password and Confirm Password fields.

 If you have defined authenticators, an Other check box and a drop-down menu open.
 To select an external authenticator, click Other and select an authenticator from the menu.Note: If an external authenticator is used, the name in the Username field must match the user name on the remote authentication system.

 Under Extra Information, set the following:

 - E-mail Address: The user’s email address (required).

 - Phone Number: The user’s phone number.

 Under User Access, define the user type, security and history privileges, and access type:

 Non-Administrator.Note: Only Administrators can be added to BlueCat Gateway User Groups which allow for quick granting of permissions to BlueCat Gateway workflows and operations (optional).Note: The Security Privilege and History Privilege drop-down menus become unavailable upon section of the Administrator user type.

-- Under Change Control, add comments to describe the changes.
-By default, this step is optional but might be set as a requirement.
+Under Change Control, add comments to describe the changes.
+By default, this step is optional, but some systems might require it.